arnobt78/RAG-AI-ChatBot--NextJS/README.md

 ## To setup .env File

-After creating an accound in Upstash and generate Upstash Vector API Key, Upstash Qstash API Key, Upstash Redis API Key, then you must create an .env file in your project folder and save your API key or other sensetive info.
+After creating an account in Upstash and generate Upstash Vector API Key, Upstash Qstash API Key, Upstash Redis API Key, then you must create an .env file in your project folder and save your API key or other sensitive info.

 Example:

 ```
 UPSTASH_VECTOR_REST_URL=""

-UPSTASH_VECTOR_REST_TOKEN="
+UPSTASH_VECTOR_REST_TOKEN=""

 QSTASH_TOKEN=""